 Daniel Linzer Named University Provost

-After serving five years as dean of Weinberg, Linzer succeeds Lawrence DumasAugust 29, 2007
+After five years as dean of the Weinberg College of Arts and Science, Linzer succeeds Lawrence DumasAugust 29, 2007

 EVANSTON, Ill. --- Daniel Linzer, dean of Northwestern University's Weinberg College of Arts and Sciences (WCAS), has been named provost of the University, effective Sept.
 1, Northwestern University President Henry S. Bienen announced today (Aug.
 29).